-Now we are two years in on a seven year sentence.
+Now we are in the midst of a seven year sentence.
 He’s alive.
 He’s beautiful.
-Read that beautiful story here.

 I am changed.
 I feel like I have a braver heart, yet it is also calloused.

 This I also know.
 Time is a healer.
-I’m two years past this and one day it will be three years, then ten years.
+I’m some years past this and one day it will be many years, then ten years.
 I doubt now that this will ever become a blurry memory but maybe it will.
 I remember being so broken-hearted 30 years ago thinking I would never recover and now I don’t give that life story much credence in my life.
-Some poor character people (as proven over time, there is that gift of time again) attacked my character and I’m still standing.
+Back then some poor character people (as proven over time, there is that gift of time again) attacked my character and I’m still standing.
 Standing and growing and having taken on some big love challenges since then.